sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

 Collection landing page
 =======================
 A landing page of a collection is similar to that of a deposit.
 In the collection landing page the basic details of the collection are listed, as well as all collections and deposits that are part of the collection.
+To export the metadata of a collection, click the ``Export as`` button in the top-right corner of the page.
+To download all data of a collection, please checkout the download instructions :ref:`here <download-script>`.

 .. image:: ../img/collection-landing-page.png
    :align: center